pfeiferd/genestrip/README.md

 * We applied Genestrip to several real-world fastq files, where the findings matched the expectations.

-A paper on Genestrip including an in-depth evaluation is at the final step before its publication at [BMC Bioinformatics](https://link.springer.com/journal/12859)
+A paper on Genestrip including an in-depth evaluation is at the final step before its publication [at BMC Bioinformatics](https://link.springer.com/article/10.1186/s12859-026-06512-1).
-(the peer reviews have passed).
-Take a look at [this preprint](https://www.researchsquare.com/article/rs-7373421/v1) for evaluation details.

 ### Filtering fastq files